wala/WALA/README.md

 ## Building from Source

 WALA uses Gradle as its build system.
 If you intend to modify or build WALA yourself, then see [the Gradle-specific README](README-Gradle.md) for more instructions and helpful tips.
-You may also find `pom.xml` configuration files for Maven builds, but Maven is no longer well supported; use Gradle if at all possible.

 ## WALA Tools in JavaScript